Keely-Ann-Maritz/Nelson-Mandela-Bay-Municipality-/README.md

 ## Change Log
 - The recommendations were moved to the top of the events page.
-- A progress bar was added to the Report Issue Form
+- A progress bar was added to the Report Issue Form.
 - When clicking on the event, a modal pops up displaying the events information.
+- Changed Part 1 to use a Binary Search Tree.

 <hr>